ubernostrum/akismet/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If you don't want to configure your Akismet client via the standard environment
-variables, or aren't able to set the environment variables, you can avoid the
+variables, or aren't able to set the environment variables, you can pass in the
-``validated_client()`` method and instantiate your Akismet client
-directly.
-This is done via the :class:`akismet.Config` utility tuple.
-You
+configuration explicitly via the :class:`akismet.Config` utility tuple.
-should also make sure to validate the configuration before trying to use the
-client.

 .. tab:: Sync